-Applicant's suggestions of a prospective need to consult a financial counselor on how to set up a payment plan, while encouraging, lacks any specific commitments or documented follow-up efforts on his part.
-His expressed belief in the value of a financial counselor in setting up payment plans cannot be assigned much probative weight without supporting documentation.
-Applicant's expressed beliefs in the value of financial counseling, and even implicit commitments, by themselves without any follow up represent no more than promises to resolve his still outstanding debts and are not viable substitutes for a track record of paying debts in a timely manner and otherwise acting in a responsible way.
+Applicant's 2024 enrollment in a debt resolution program, while encouraging, omits many of her listed SOR debts and is not updated with any of the monthly payments called for by her debt resolution agreement.
+Applicant's expressed commitments to address her debts and stabilize her finances, while welcomed, without any follow up, represent no more than promises to resolve her still outstanding debts and are not viable substitutes for a track record of paying debts in a timely manner and otherwise acting in a responsible way.
 See ISCR Case No. 17-04110 at 4 (App.
 Bd.
 Sept.
 26, 2019)